Nagoya Bucket List: Tourist Attractions and Best Things to do in Nagoya, Japan

-Nagoya is popular for being the central hub for Toyota production and one of the first things to do in Nagoya when you are visiting is to go sightseeing at the exhibition hall where you will get to see 20 different vehicles which are just made at the factory.
+Nagoya is famous for being the central hub for Toyota production.
+One of the first things to do in Nagoya when you are visiting is to go sightseeing at the exhibition hall where you will get to see 20 different vehicles that are just made at the factory.
 You can go on a tour which lasts for two hours where you will get to know more about the history of Toyota as a brand.
-You will also get to see some of the new products that Toyota are working on.
+You will also get to see some of the new products that Toyota is working on.

 Explore Nagoya Castle